decarvalhoe/meetinity/services/event-service/README.md

 - Automatic timestamps and status tracking for approvals
 - Service layer encapsulating business logic, including series management

+## Registration & Attendance API

+The `registrations` blueprint exposes the event participation workflows used by the Meetinity product and OpenAPI contract:

+- `POST /events/<event_id>/join` &ndash; register an attendee.
+Returns the registration payload when confirmed or a waitlist entry with `202 Accepted` when the event is full.
+- `DELETE /events/<event_id>/join?registration_id=<id>` &ndash; cancel a registration and automatically promote waitlisted attendees when capacity becomes available.
+- `GET /events/<event_id>/registrations` &ndash; list confirmed registrations with their status, metadata and check-in token.
+- `GET /events/<event_id>/waitlist` &ndash; inspect the waitlist order for the event.
+- `POST /events/<event_id>/waitlist/promote` &ndash; manually trigger waitlist promotion (useful for admins or scheduled jobs).
+- `GET /events/<event_id>/attendance` &ndash; retrieve attendance records including check-in timestamps.
+- `POST /events/<event_id>/attendance` &ndash; detect no-shows and apply penalties after an event has passed.
+- `POST /check-in/<token>` &ndash; validate a check-in token (QR code) and mark the attendee as present.

+These routes power the registration flows in the service tests and the aggregated OpenAPI specification located at `contracts/openapi.yaml`.

 ## Project Layout

 ```